 The red and green light is used in the Day mask-setting, and red light is used in the Night mask-setting.
 If you bought it hoping to be able to use the blue light for acne, then you’ll get disappointed that you’ll have to wait

 until the app is out (Read “The App”).

 I was looking forward to this feature a lot, so much that I kind of didn’t realize the fault in this product.
-I quickly felt that the LED light therapy may be less effective than LED therapy devices.
+I quickly felt that the LED light therapy in UFO may be less effective than in other LED therapy devices.
 For the light to be optimally effective, doesn’t it need to truly cover the face?
 The UFO only emits the light in a ring instead of a full circle through the whole plate, and I’m questioning if this is enough for it to be effective?
 I’m not saying it isn’t, I’m questioning if it is.

 The global app is up now!
 You get information about the future masks to come, you can add how many sheet masks you have of each and start the treatments from the app.
 To pair the UFO device with the app, you simply hold the power button for about 3 seconds until it starts blinking.

 But the functions of being able to use the blue light or the cryotherapy are not available yet on the app, which is disappointing.

 There’s no way to customize and you simply are stuck with the two pre-settings as of now.

 I also had trouble pairing my UFO with the app.
 After cruising comments on FOREO’s Instagram, I came across someone saying restarting your phone will do the trick.
 And it worked, taking only a second!
 However, a day later when trying the app again, I had the same issue and had to restart my phone again.